magefile/mage/README.md

 <targetname>`  If no default target is specified, running `mage` with no target
 will print the list of targets, like `mage -l`.

+Currently only a single target being run at a time is supported.
+Running multiple targets with a single evocation may be supported later.

 ## Dependencies

 Mage supports a makefile-style tree of dependencies.
 The helper function